 ‘All these men understood the signs of the times and knew the best course.’
 1 Chronicles 12:32 NLT

 Who said, ‘I tell you Wellington is a bad general, the English are bad soldiers; we will settle the matter by lunchtime’?
-Napoleon Bonaparte over breakfast with his generals just before the Battle of Waterloo in 1815.
+Napoleon Bonaparte over breakfast with his generals just before being defeated at the Battle of Waterloo in 1815.

 Who rejected an offer from Alexander Graham Bell to purchase the patents for the first telephone?
 William Orton, president of Western Union.